centiservice/matssocket/README-development.md

 #### Change version number and build:

+See over [CHANGELOG.md](CHANGELOG.md): Update with version and notable changes.
+"Coalesce" any RC-versions into the final release.

 Change version in `build.gradle` and `DefaultMatsSocketServer.java` to relevant (RC) version!
 Read above on the version string format.